Mantu-231/Mantu-231/README.md

 I'm also expanding my skills in **AI/ML and agentic systems**, with a focus on building practical solutions that can analyze data, automate workflows, and solve real-world problems.

-I'm particularly interested in opportunities across **Software Engineering, Backend Development, Data/Business Analytics, Technology, and AI/ML**.
+I'm particularly interested in opportunities across **Software Engineering, Frontend and Backend Development, Data/Business Analytics, Technology, and AI/ML**.

 ---